WJ IV ACHIEVEMENT Age Grade Profile Sample

 - Easy-to-use test and cluster comparison procedures allow identification of achievement strengths and weaknesses.

-- New two-test Reading, Mathematics, and Written Language clusters provide standard skill development measures without speed requirements.
+- Two-test Reading, Mathematics, and Written Language clusters provide standard skill development measures without speed requirements.

-- New Number Matrices test adds a richer, in-depth interpretation of maths problem-solving ability.
+- Number Matrices test adds a richer, in-depth interpretation of maths problem-solving ability.

-- New variation procedures allow for comparison of fluency to basic skills and applications - an important diagnostic marker.
+- Variation procedures allow for comparison of fluency to basic skills and applications - an important diagnostic marker.

 - Qualitative checklists for each test in the Standard Battery provide important information that is critical to understanding student performance.